Can dogs eat tomatoes?

 - Knead dough into several balls and roll onto a floured surface 1/2 inch thick.

-- Dough is very thick and a little difficult to roll.
+- The dough is very thick and a little difficult to roll.
 Cut with the cookie cutter of your choice.

 - Place on your prepared cookie sheet and bake for 15 to 20 minutes.